chriseborowski/Polish-gender-checker/README.md

 # polish-gender-checker
 Gender checker for Polish-language words.

 This is a program that checks the grammatical gender of the input noun in Polish.
+The source code was last reviewed and updated on 4.9.2023.

 This version of the program works for nouns in the following categories:<br>
 (a) masculine singular,<br>